 It is essential to prepare your home to withstand a bushfire.
-If you choose to ignore the need for fuel reduction prior to, and during the Fire Danger Season, you may endanger your own life and other family members lives and your property not to mention the lives and property of your neighbours.
+If you choose to ignore the need for fuel reduction prior to, and during the Fire Danger Season, you may endanger your own life, the life of other family members and your property, not to mention the lives and property of your neighbours.

-Residents are advised that during a major fire, mainswater cannot be relied on as water pressure can drop and power may be cut to the entire area.
-Therefore tanks, swimming pools and even dams can become good sources of water for residents and the CFS.
+Residents are advised that during a major fire, mains water supplies cannot be relied upon as the water pressure can drop and power supply may be cut to the entire Council area.
+Therefore tanks, swimming pools and even dams can become good sources of water for residents and the Country Fire Service.

-In order for this water to be utilised a petrol but preferably a diesel powered pump and hoses are required.
+In order for this water supply to be utilised, a petrol but preferably a diesel powered pump and hoses are required.

 Airconditioners and Skylights